 We can tell you that the services and programs Story Monsters LLC offers are unparalleled and you're not going to find another place like us, but we don't want you to just take our word for it!
-Read the testimonials below to find out what folks are saying.
+Click on the links below to find out what folks are saying.

 “The adolescent years of today’s youth are not anything like my own children’s experiences, and certainly not anything like mine!
 Much of what we learned about the world came from books like ‘The Hardy Boys’ or ‘Anne of Green Gables.’
 Not anymore.
 Today, our children (and grandchildren) move around in constant communication with the world, their friends, and with a bit of luck, us!
 The magazines of my childhood have held little interest—until now.

 'Story Monsters Ink,' is geared to the interests and abilities of children of all ages—including the pre-teen through teen demographic.
 Best of all, it’s online and it’s FREE!
 Even more amazing, it appeals to parents and teachers, too!
 There is something for everyone.
 Every issue spotlights an author, athlete, celebrity, or other subjects close to the heart.
 It inspires youngsters to read, to learn, and to even write their own stories, which could be published in the magazine.

 The Maricopa County Library District, serving over 4 million people and spanning an area over 9,000 square miles, will soon be launching a new website and is proud to include a link to the latest issues of this wonderful magazine.”

 — Linda Goth, president, Friends of the Library, Maricopa County Library District and Robson Branch Library, Phoenix, AZ